Lajule/scrummd/README.md

 Property | Description
 ---------|------------
 ref | TIC-001
-title | Ticket title goes here complexity | 8
-assignee | John McLane
-sprint |
-status | TODO
-created | 2022-11-15
-updated |
+title | Name of the ticket
+complexity | Complexity of the ticket assignee | People in charge of the ticket sprint | Name of the sprint status | Status of the ticket created | Creation date of the ticket updated | Modification date of the ticket

 All dates must be defined using following format: `2022-12-17`